tarantool/tarantool/doc/sphinx/dev_guide/building_documentation.rst

 To comply with the writing and formatting style, use guidelines provided in the documentation, common sense and existing documents.

-Note that if you suggest creating a new documentation section (i.e. a whole new page), it has to be saved to the relevant section at GitHub.
+Note that if you suggest creating a new documentation section (i.e., a whole new page), it has to be saved to the relevant section at GitHub.

  * Root folder for documentation source files is located at https://github.com/tarantool/tarantool/tree/master/doc/sphinx.
  * Source files for the developers' guide are located at https://github.com/tarantool/tarantool/tree/master/doc/sphinx/dev_guide.